onetimesecret/docs.onetimesecret.com/content/3.blog/2024-10-14-us-data-center.md

 ## Get Started

-Ready to try out our new US data center?
-Head over to us.onetimesecret.com to create an account or start sharing secrets today!
+Our new US data center is operational at [us.onetimesecret.com](https://us.onetimesecret.com/).
+Users interested in US data locality can now utilize this option.

-For any questions or feedback about our new data locality options, please don't hesitate to reach out to our support team.
+For inquiries or feedback regarding data locality options, contact our support team through the established channels.

-Stay secure,
+Regards,
 The Onetime Secret Team